ttab/textbit/README.md

 ### Drag'n drop
 Block and void class elements are automatically draggable in all parts not occupied by a child text element.

-Any DOM element with the attribute `draggable` set to `true` will enable dragging of the entire top level ancestor block.
+Any DOM element with the attribute `draggable` set to `true` will act as a "drag handle" for the entire top level ancestor block.
 This is useful if one need to make a text element draggable.
 Usually these DOM elements also need to have `contentEditable` set to `false` as well.

 ### Plugin Structure